What is a supernumerary nipple?

 Failure of regression of mammary ridges result in the formation of the supernumerary nipple.

-Supernumerary nipples commonly arise anywhere along the two vertical milk lines that originate in the axilla, descend through the region where nipples are typically situated, and terminate at the groin.
+Supernumerary nipples usually occur anywhere along the two vertical milk lines that originate in the axilla, descend through the region where nipples are typically situated, and terminate at the groin.
 About 5% of supernumerary nipples form outside the milk lines on the skin of the neck, back, vulva or thigh.

 A supernumerary nipple is present at birth.
 It often appears similar to a congenital organoid or melanocytic naevus.
 Most supernumerary nipples are much smaller than the normal areola and nipple.
-They may be solitary or multiple, arising on one or both sides of the nipple line.
+They may be solitary or multiple, arising on one or both nipple line(s).

 They may be pink or brown, and at least the central nipple is elevated off the skin surface.
 There may be a central dimple.
 Supernumerary nipples may develop prominent hair at puberty.